1307 Subrecipient - Establishing, Managing, and Monitoring

 The University assesses the subrecipient’s financial status and internal controls.
 Based on this evaluation, Yale determines the appropriate monitoring strategy, which is reflected in the terms and conditions of the subrecipient agreement.
 The strategy is consistent with the level of risk determined by the University (see Procedure 1307 PR.01 Establishing Subrecipients Associated with Sponsored Programs).

-For subawards issued under a federally funded prime award, Yale must ensure that every subaward is clearly identified to the subrecipient as a subaward and includes the data elements, as required by 2 CFR Part 200.331 (OMB Circular A-81).
+For subawards issued under a federally funded prime award, Yale must ensure that every subaward is clearly identified to the subrecipient as a subaward and includes the data elements, as required by 2 CFR Part 200.331.
 If at the time of issuing the subaward, any of the data elements are not available, Yale must provide the best information available to describe the Federal award and subaward.
 If any of the data elements change subsequent to issuing the subaward, the changes will be included in a subaward modification.
 The required data elements for all subawards under a federal prime award are outlined in 2 CFR Part 200.331.

 The University shall perform monitoring activities (refer to Procedure 1307 PR.03 Monitoring Subrecipient Activity Associated with Sponsored Programs for specific monitoring activities) with regard to its sponsored awards involving subrecipients to ensure appropriate fiduciary responsibilities, regulatory compliance responsibilities, and technical/programmatic progress are met in accordance with the prime award.